20 Fun Things to Do in Sarasota FL: Best Places to Visit

 - 15. Get Out on the Water and Watch the Sunset

-Florida has always been a popular vacation and travel destination – and for good reason.
+Florida has always been a popular vacation and travel destination – and for a good reason.
 There are gorgeous beaches, hot and sunny weather, and lots of activities to do.
-It’s no wonder why nearly 80 million people visit the state every year!
-And if you are one of the millions of visitors checking out Sarasota beaches this year, chances are you’re looking for things to do in Sarasota on your trip.
+It’s no wonder why nearly 138 million people visit the state every year!
+And if you are one of the millions of visitors checking out Sarasota beaches this year, chances are you’re looking for fun things to do during your trip.

-Sarasota, FL is a town located on the western side of the state.
-The entire county has 13 beaches, including Siesta Key which is considered one of the most beautiful beaches in the entire country!
-Sarasota was even named the best small city in America in 2015, thanks to its fantastic weather, beautiful landscape, and endless types of fun activities.
+Sarasota, FL, is a town located on the western side of the state.
+The entire county has 13 beaches, including Siesta Key, which is considered one of the most beautiful beaches in the entire country!
+Beyond relaxing on the beach, there are plenty of other activities to do in Sarasota that will make your vacation memorable.

-If this town is on your list of travel destinations this year, here are 15 things to do in Sarasota!
+If this town is on your list of travel destinations this year, here are twenty things to do in Sarasota!

 1. Visit the Ringling Museum

-One of the most iconic and famous landmarks in Sarasota is the Ringling fine art museum.
-Inside this gorgeous building are 21 art galleries, featuring American, Asian, European, and contemporary art.
+One of Sarasota’s most iconic and famous landmarks is the Ringling fine art museum.
+This museum is home to 21 galleries filled with European paintings, Asian sculptures, contemporary artwork, and more.
 There are over 10,000 unique pieces of art and ancient artifacts throughout the museum, so you’re bound to find something that piques your interest!

 2. Go on a Kayaking Tour